deepdive

 puts ctx.usage.total_tokens

-talk or respond calls when a specific turn
+overridden on individual talk calls when a specific turn needs

-needs different behavior.
-One common use is setting default tools this
+different behavior.
+One common use is setting default tools this way, but the

-way, but the same hook can also preload schemas, stream handlers, or
+same hook can also preload schemas, stream handlers, or other context-level

 #!/usr/bin/env ruby